eather0056/Deep-Learning-for-Sequential-Data/README.md

 # Deep Learning for Sequential Data

 Welcome to the "Deep Learning for Sequential Data" repository!
-This project represents an in-depth exploration of deep learning techniques for handling sequential data, conducted as part of the coursework at the University de Toulon under the guidance of Professor Santiago.
+This project represents an in-depth exploration of deep learning techniques for handling sequential data, conducted as part of the coursework at the University de Toulon under the guidance of Santiago.

 ## Problem 1: RNNs on the Parity Task